Frequently Asked Questions

 The moisture content (MC) in wood must be evaporated, leading to the following net LHV values:

-– 20 MW per kg dry wood (this is an average for softwood, the LHV for hardwood is approx. 10% higher)
+– 18,1 MW per kg dry wood (this is an average for softwood, the LHV for hardwood is approx. 17,8 MW per kg)

 Since wood is a natural product, the biogenic CO2 (and SO2) emissions of combustion are not counted in the eco-costs system (see FAQ 2.3): these emissions are part of a closed loop when the wood stems from plantations (which is the case for European wood types).
 In Idemat, NO2 emissions are added (since they come from the burners in the system).
 A norm of 1.27 gram per kg wood is applied.

 For combustion of plastics, the situation is basically the same.
-The difference with wood is that most of the plastics which are applied in products are based on fossil fuels.
+The difference with wood is that many plastics are based on fossil fuels.
 Therefore the eco-costs of CO2 must be counted.
 The result is that the positive effect of the generation of electricity (or heat) is counterbalanced by the CO2 emissions.
 The net result for electrical power plants is slightly positive for some plastics, but negative for many others.
 See Idemat data.
 For municipal waste incineration, the result is always negative, because of the lower efficiency.
 So burning plastics is a municipal waste incinerator is not a good solution for the environment: plastics should be recycled.

 Note that combustion is a better solution than uncontrolled bio-degrading, since uncontrolled bio-degrading has the risk of CH4 emissions (a greenhouse gas, 30 times stronger than CO2).
 There are two types of controlled bio-degrading: